dmatarinl/footwear_collection/README.md

 It will run on port :5000

 2. **API Endpoints**
-    - `/products`: Get all products
+    - `/products`: Get all products (GET)
-    - `/products/search`: Search products using various filters and sorting options
+    - `/products/search`: Search products using various filters and sorting options (GET)
-    - `/products/summary`: Get summary of products per category
+    - `/products/summary`: Get summary of products per category (GET)
     - `/products/create`: Create a new product (POST)
     - `/products/<product_id>`: Update or delete a product (PUT, DELETE)
-    - `/products/visualization`: Generate a visualization of products per category
+    - `/products/visualization`: Generate a visualization of products per category (GET)

 Within the api.py you will find each method documented appropriately.
 Tested using VsCode extension ThunderClient.